-Project Status: (as report of the Control of the Original at FFGA: Current Estimate: Total Project Based on Expenditures 91 .50% Percent Complete Based on Earned Value 90 .24% Major Issues Status Comments/Planned l Action Schedule Contingency All schedule contingency has been consumed.
-SFMTA's substantial completion date is now changed to July 23, 2020 Cost Contingency Total cost contingency has been exhausted and stands at negative \$7.9 million as of this reporting cycle. the current level of p els are inadequate for project completion.
-The r claims and potential be a concern.
+Project Status: (as re October 2019 Monthly - Original at FFGA: Current Estimate: Total Project Based on Expenditures 91 .50% Percent Complete Based on Earned Value 90 0.24% Major Issues Status Comments/Planned l Action Schedule Contingency All schedule contingency has been consumed.
+SFMTA's substantial completion date is now changed to July 23, 2020 Cost Contingency Total cost contingency has been exhausted and stands at negative \$7.9 million as of this reporting cycle.
+The contingency levels are inadequate for the current level of project completion.
+Th increasing contractor claims and potential changes continue to be a concern.
 Technical Capacity and Capability Program Director and Start-up and Testing Manager positions-filled.
 In June 2019, a permanent Director for the CSP was appointed.
-Date of Next Quarter ly Meeting: TBD
+Date of Next Quarter rly Meeting: TBD